EzraVV/Rejex/README.md

 * will only allow numbers
 * will auto separate with '-' when required
 * will allow the correct amount of numbers

+as i am still learning i have used AI in the help on this project.